Skip to content

 Sweden’s tax environment: an overview

-Among the measures approved were new rules to restrict the deduction of interest expenses to a maximum deductible net interest income of 30% of EBITDA for companies with a net interest income of more than SEK 5 million.
+Recent tax reforms in Sweden – aimed at curbing aggressive tax planning and aligning with global standards – further reinforce the country’s commitment to fair and transparent taxation.
+Among these are new rules to restrict the deduction of interest expenses to a maximum deductible net interest income of 30% of EBITDA for companies with a net interest income of more than SEK5mn.

 Other key attributes of the Swedish tax environment include: